 Our initial focus was on facilitating compliance with the recently updated Children’s Online Privacy Protection Act (known as COPPA).
-Our flagship product, AgeCheq dramatically reduces the effort required to comply with the COPPA rules for both parents and mobile app publishers.
-The service is platform-agnostic and can be integrated into an existing app, tested, and posted to the app store within a day.
+Our initial product, the AgeCheq service dramatically reduced the effort required to comply with the COPPA rules for both parents and mobile app publishers.
+The service was platform-agnostic, allowing a mobile game to be integrated, tested, and posted to the app store within a day.

-Because every online business that connects with users in the European Union must capture and log user consent, we launched the ConsentCheq Compliance Development Kit in April 2016.
-This set of software tools, model compliance implementations and Cloud APIs allows businesses to rapidly construct and test GDPR compliant notice and consent implementations without having to build out any of the required backend notice and consent delivery, logging and reporting technology.
+Because every large enterprise that connects with users in the European Union must capture and log user consent, we launched the ConsentCheq service in April 2016.
+This set of software tools, model compliance implementations and Cloud APIs facilitates all of the complex interactions GDPR requires between data subjects and data controllers.
+In 2017 we launched the ConsentIQ service, based on the same technology, but created specifically for small and medium size businesses.

 With the end of the GDPR grace period in May 2018, enterprises are using PrivacyCheq’s technology for daily operations in complete compliance with GDPR’s notice and consent requirements.
 The ConsentCheq platform provides a single integration solution for all major notice and consent privacy regulations, including GDPR (EU), ePrivacy (Soon, EU), COPPA (US), CCPA (Soon, US), CASL (Canada) and other similar regulations worldwide.